autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 This is because Liquid Newton is *not* issued for self-bonded stake.
 See Concept [Staking](/concepts/staking/) and [Penalty Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas).
 {{< /alert >}}

-On successful processing of the method call an `UnbondingRequest` object for the necessary voting power change is created:
+On successful processing of the method call, an `UnbondingRequest` object for the necessary voting power change is created:

 | Field | Datatype | Description |
 | --| --| --|